Joshua J. Mark

 The pyramids were once encased in polished limestone which, according to ancient writers, reflected the light of the sun brilliantly.
 The limestone was stripped away over the years for use in other building projects, most notably the mosques of Cairo.
 Of the three major pyramids, however, only Menkaure's is seen today without any of its original limestone casing; Khafre's Pyramid retains its casing stones at its apex while Khufu's has a smaller remainder at its base.
 The sides of all three of the Giza pyramids were oriented astronomically to be precisely north-south and east-west within a small fraction of a degree.

-The original layout of the necropolis at Giza seems to have been very precise and well-ordered, but after the end of the Old Kingdom, other tombs were dug without regard for the original pattern.
+The original layout of the necropolis at Giza seems to have been very precise and well-ordered but, after the end of the Old Kingdom, other tombs were dug without regard for the original pattern.
 Sometimes they were dug above existing tombs, making present-day Giza a wealth of archaeological material.
-Recent excavations have uncovered tombs of high officials, magistrates, and supervisors of building projects, as well as monuments honoring Egyptian workers on the pyramids and others buried there.
+Recent excavations have uncovered tombs of high officials, magistrates, and supervisors of building projects, as well as monuments honoring the Egyptian workers who labored on the pyramids and others who were employed and lived in the immediate vicinity.

 Largely due to engravings and etchings from the 19th century and early 20th centuries CE (and postcards and calendars of modern times) many people think of the Giza plateau and the pyramids as resting in a remote, wind-swept desert locale, when in reality it sits at the very edge of urban sprawl of Cairo today.
 In its time it would have also been a center of daily activity with many buildings, colonnades, terraces and even shops.